Fridgend/Everything/CHBot/README.md

 This is a discord bot that I designed a few years back with the help of some popular YouTube tutorials.
 It started out as just me trying to learn the discord bot API using these tutorials, but as I became more confident, more and more of this project became my own work.
 The discord bot was made for a discord server that is no longer active.
 It was made mainly to make the life of moderators easier, but also had a few features designed for the community.

 **NOTE:** This is an older version of the bot, the newest version is gone because of something that happened rather recently.
+I'll refer to this later on as "The Incident".
 It's a long story, but I'll try to summarize:
 At some point, my Raspberry Pi (where the newest version was stored) ran into some fatal error that forced me to factory reset the device.
 I was able to upload a few things to my Google Drive before that, but the CHBot folder was too big.
 Seeing as it was no longer online anyway, I just ignored it and began the factory reset.

 ## Challenges: